drshounak/Twin-Url/README.md

-# Simple Url Shortner and redirector with branded url using Cloudflare Workers (Link analysis with Matomo self-hosted)
+# Twin-Url: A simple, fast Url Shortner and redirector with branded domain using Cloudflare Workers (Link analysis with Matomo self-hosted)
-A very simple fast free(within cloudflare free limit) URL shortner built on top of Cloudflare Workers and Cloudflare KV database.
-A 302 redirector for shortening your url at edge.
-Or you can use it as a link organisation and management tool.
-For visitors analytics you can use **Matomo** (both paid and self-hosted works).
-I could not make it work with Plausible or Umami.
+A very simple, fast, free(within cloudflare free limit) URL shortner built on top of Cloudflare Workers and Cloudflare KV database.
+You can use it as a link organiser and management tool too.
+For visitors/redirection analytics you can use [**Matomo**](https://matomo.org/) (both paid and self-hosted works).
+And to password protect you link list page and main ui you can use [Octauthent](https://octauthent.com/)

 ## How to use

 ### Deploy a KV database
 * Go to Cloudflare workers dashboard and KV, deploy a kv namespace with a fancy name.

 ### Deploy Workers script
 * Go to your Cloudflare Workers Dashboard and deploy a worker.
 * Go to settings > variables > kv name space binding > add binding